Sneha010/InstantGCMPush/README.md

         </service>
     ```

-####Connecting to Application Middleware
+#### Connecting to Application Middleware
 Enable app to Register and Deregister on its middleware so that app can subscribe and unsubcribe anytime on app user request for receiving GCM message.

-#####Uses
+##### Uses
 It has two main methods
   1. ```GCMMiddlewareClient.register(Context context , MiddlewareDataInterface middlewareDataInterface, InstantGCMRegistrationListener instantGCMRegistrationListener)```
       - ```MiddlewareDataInterface``` passes correspoding Base url , project Id or # and device unique Id such as IMEI #.
       - ```InstantGCMRegistrationListener``` provides result callback of this register method.
-      - Before attepting to register at middleware, this method first establishes the connection between GCM server and gains GCM Registration Id.
+      - Before attempting to register at middleware, this method first establishes a connection between GCM server and gains the GCM Registration Id.
         Only After successful connection we proceed with the middleware registration.

-  2. ```GCMMiddlewareClient.deRegister(Context context , MiddlewareDataInterface middlewareDataInterface,
+  2. ``` GCMMiddlewareClient.deRegister(Context context , MiddlewareDataInterface middlewareDataInterface, InstantGCMDeregistrationListener instantGCMRegistrationListener)```
-                                InstantGCMDeregistrationListener instantGCMRegistrationListener)```
+  3.
       - ```MiddlewareDataInterface``` passes correspoding Base url , project Id or # and device unique Id such as IMEI #.
       - ```InstantGCMDeregistrationListener``` provides result callback of this register method.

-#####Add following services and receiver in your app manifest
+##### Add following services and receiver in your app manifest

-  1.
-      ```
+  1. ```
       <receiver
             android:name="com.google.android.gms.gcm.GcmReceiver"
             android:exported="true"